 Legal Penalties for PC 166 Contempt of Court

-There are even more severe legal penalties if you violated a court order after being convicted of stalking under California Penal Code Section 646.9 and dissuading a witness under California Penal Code Section 136.1.
+There are even more severe legal penalties if you violate a court order after being convicted of stalking under California Penal Code Section 646.9 and dissuading a witness under California Penal Code Section 136.1.

 Legal Defenses for PC 166 Contempt of Court